Configure proxy settings for Azure Local, version 23H2

 Configure proxy settings for Environment Variables

-You must configure the proxy for Azure Resource Bridge and AKS before you Register the servers with Azure Arc.
+You must configure the proxy for Azure Resource Bridge and AKS before you Register the machines with Azure Arc.

-To set the proxy server Environment Variable, run the following commands as administrator on each server in the cluster:
+To set the proxy server Environment Variable, run the following commands as administrator on each machine in the system:

 # If a proxy server is needed, execute these commands with the proxy URL and port.